ece-fast-lab/ASPLOS-2026-TINA/README.md

 ```bash
 sudo vivado -mode batch -source program_fpga.tcl
 ```

+# A note on the Experiment Workflow
+All experiments need to be run with SNC on and off.
+Since this needs to be done manuall and needs a reboot, we recommend first collecting the data with SNC off (Mostly baseline numbers), and then collecting the data with SNC on (Baseline and TiNA numbers).
+While the directions here are grouped by each experiment, the data collection should be done in two passes.
+(First run the SNC off portion of ALL experiments, and then run the SNC on portion of ALL experiments).

 ## Figure 3: Memory Bandwidth and Latency
 This experiment is run on the test machine only (Sapphire Rapids Platform for the results in the paper)